vcwc/grafana/README.md

 ## vcwc/grafana

-### Stack

-The grafana base stack.

-### Module

-Port mounted Grafana module served at root.
+Implements a grafana base stack and module, port mounted and served at root.

 ## vcwc/grafana/traefik

-### Stack

-Sstandard url mounted Grafana stack configured for Traefik reverse proxy.

-### Module

-Standard url mounted Grafana module configured for Traefik reverse proxy.
+Implements a standard url mounted Grafana stack and module configured for Traefik reverse proxy.